tomas7770/lua-doom/docs/lua/mobj.md

 `fixed_t aimLineAttack(angle_t angle, fixed_t/nil distance, boolean/nil skipFriends)`: Does vertical autoaim for a specified angle, maximum distance (default max distance if `nil`), and optionally ignoring friend Mobjs.
 Returns the resulting vertical slope.

 `nil lineAttack(angle_t angle, fixed_t/nil distance, fixed_t slope, int damage)`: Does an hitscan attack with a specified angle, maximum distance, vertical slope, and damage.

+`boolean checkRange(fixed_t range)`: Checks if the Mobj's `target` is within a specified attack range.

+`boolean checkMeleeRange()`: Check if the Mobj's `target` is within melee range.

+`boolean getFlag(mobjflag_t flag)`: Gets the value of a non-MBF21 flag.
+More friendly alternative to reading the `flags` attribute directly.

+`boolean getFlag2(mobjflag2_t flag)`: Gets the value of a MBF21 flag.
+More friendly alternative to reading the `flags2` attribute directly.

+`nil setFlag(mobjflag_t flag, boolean value)`: Sets the value of a non-MBF21 flag.
+More friendly alternative to changing the `flags` attribute directly.

+`nil setFlag2(mobjflag2_t flag, boolean value)`: Sets the value of a MBF21 flag.
+More friendly alternative to changing the `flags2` attribute directly.